 Print Student Name

 Student Signature Date

-As parent(s) I/we agree have reviewed Policy 3225/7320 and Regulation 3225/7320-R and will allow our student to access the Internet after signing this agreement.
-I/we understand that my child will be held responsible for any fees incurred by the school system for deliberate violations of the law, including the copyright law.
+As parent(s) I/we agree have reviewed P 3225/7320-R and will allow our student this agreement.
+I/we understand that many fees incurred by the school system fo including the copyright law. o access the Internet after signing y child will be held responsible for

 Printed Parent(s) Name

 Parent Signature Date